Isis Level

 where OD and IU are the Osney Downstream and Iffley Upstream measurements (in metres).

-The number 2.23 is chosen to give approx zero flow for the OD-IU measurements during dry summer conditions (this ought to match the nominal altitude difference 2.15m between the two locks, but this give an unrealistic flow).
-The factor 100 is chosen to convert to a flow rate which approximately matches the geometric average of the nearest Thames flow meters which are about 10 miles upstream (Farmoor) and, while it was working, 10 miles dowstream (Sutton Courtenay).
+The number 2.14m is the altitude difference between the reference points for the two locks.
+The factor 150 is chosen to convert to a flow rate which approximately matches the geometric average of the nearest Thames flow meters which are about 10 miles upstream (Farmoor) and 10 miles dowstream (Sutton Courtenay).

 Page maintained by Anu Dudhia, email:anu.dudhia@physics.ox.ac.uk